 A study sought to evaluate the effectiveness of a preseason physical training programme that taught landing and falling skills in improving landing skills technique and preventing injury in junior elite Australian football players.
 723 male players who participated in an under 18 elite competition were studied prospectively in a non-randomised controlled trial over two consecutive football seasons.
 There were 114 players in the intervention group and 609 control players.
-The eight-session intervention programme taught players six landing, falling, and recovery skills, which were considered fundamental for safe landing in Australian football.
+The eight-session intervention programme taught players six landing, falling, and recovery skills, which were considered fundamental for a safe landing in Australian football.
 Landing skills taught in these sessions were independently rated for competence at baseline and mid-season.
 No significant differences between the groups were observed at baseline.
 Evaluation after the intervention revealed overall improvement in landing skills, but significantly greater improvement in the intervention group.
 Players in the intervention group were significantly less likely to sustain an injury during the season than the control group.
 In particular, the time to sustaining a landing injury was significantly less for the intervention group compared with the control group.

 The study concluded that landing and falling ability could be taught to junior elite Australian football players.
 Players in the intervention group were protected against injury, particularly injuries related to landing and falls.

-The B-vitamins (thiamin, riboflavin, and vitamin B-6) are necessary in the energy producing pathways of the body, while folate and vitamin B-12 are required for the synthesis of new cells, such as the red blood cells, and for the repair of damaged cells.
-Active individuals with poor or marginal nutritional status for a B-vitamin may have decreased ability to perform exercise at high intensities.
+The B-vitamins (thiamin, riboflavin, and vitamin B-6) are necessary for the energy-producing pathways of the body, while folate and vitamin B-12 are required for the synthesis of new cells, such as the red blood cells, and for the repair of damaged cells.
+Active individuals with poor or marginal nutritional status for a B-vitamin may have decreased the ability to perform exercise at high intensities.
 A review focused on the B-vitamins and their role in energy metabolism and cell regeneration.
 Current research suggests that exercise may increase the requirements for riboflavin and vitamin B-6, while data for folate and vitamin B-12 are limited.
 Athletes who have poor diets, especially those restricting energy intakes or eliminating food groups from the diet, should consider supplementing with a multivitamin/mineral supplement.